I Still Have the Tapes

 I hid notes in his bag when he traveled.

-It was easy: Routine, meals, jokes, sleepy pantomime.
+It was easy: Meals, jokes, sleepy pantomime.

 But I just couldn’t care about his guitars